-Since 2015, The Arizona Animal Welfare League's Rural Rescue program expanded from one urgent email asking for help, to a network of over 32 rescues across the state receiving support and relief from AAWL.
-These small communities have little to no resources, minimal veterinary care, a constant overpopulation of animals, and few outlets for adoptions.
+Since 2015, The Arizona Animal Welfare League's Rural Rescue program expanded from one urgent email asking for help, to a network of over 32 rescues across the southwest receiving support and relief from AAWL.
+These small communities sometimes have limited resources, minimal veterinary care, a constant overpopulation of animals, and few outlets for adoptions.
 What they always have in abundance is the dedication of good people to save the lives of homeless animals.

 The AAWL team, sometimes driving over 9 hours a day, bring medicine and supplies, and leave with a dozen or more homeless pets needing families; allowing the rescues to save even more.
 There is one important thing we always leave with our partners: Hope.